FDA/CDER has published its 2016 Guidance Agenda (here). Here’s what’s under the Advertising Category:

 - Internet/Social Media Advertising and Promotional Labeling of Prescription Drugs and Medical Devices – Use of Links to Third-Party Sites

 I highlighted one item on the list having to do with “Internet/Social Media Advertising” — Use of Links to Third-Party Sites.
-This was also on FDA’s 2014 Guidance Calendar, but as we know no guidance was issued in 2014.
+This was also on FDA’s 2014 AND 2015 Guidance Calendars, but as we know no web link guidance was issued in 2014 OR 2015.

 Links were discussed by several presenters at the November 2009 public hearing.
 I also surveyed Pharma Marketing News/Blog readers to get their opinions.
 The survey was closed on February 26, 2010 after collecting responses from 274 people.
 A summary of the results — including 731 comments — was submitted to the FDA.
 You can download the results here (pdf).